Ayoush/commit-history-modifier/README.md

 # ComMit-HIstoRy-mOdiFIeR
-Testing some suB ProceSs for modIFYing coMMiT hIstOry
+Testing some suB ProceSs for modIFYiNg coMMiT hIstOry